|Colors:||Yellow, black, chocolate, red, white, champagne, or silver|

 Additionally, the Australian Shepherd instinct to herd may make this designer dog prone to chasing your small children.
 So whenever everyone is out playing in the backyard, be sure to keep an eye out.

 Yes!
-When properly socialized young, these dogs will get along with everyone, even the cat.
+When properly socialized young, this breed will get along with everyone, even the cat.

 Things to Know When Owning an Aussiedor